YurunChen/yurunchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧐 About Me
-I will obtain my Master’s degree from Beijing University of Technology (BJUT) in June 2025 and will pursue my PhD at Zhejiang University (ZJU) thereafter.
+I am currently pursuing my Ph.D. at Zhejiang University.

-My research interests focus on Large Language Model (LLM) security, storage auditing and blockchain.
+My research interests lie primarily in the areas of Large Language Model (LLM)/Agent security.
+If you are interested in my work or would like to discuss potential academic cooperation, please feel free to contact me via [email](yurunchen.research@gmail.com).